reductstore/website/blog/2024-03-15-ROS-integration/index.md

 This function is particularly useful for integrating asynchronous operations within primarily synchronous ROS 2 callback handlers, ensuring that the processing doesn't block the executor.

-### Store Images in a ReductStore Bucket Entry
+### Store images in a ReductStore bucket entry
-The `store_data` method is designed to receive timestamped image data and write it into a specific Reduct bucket.
+The `store_data` method is designed to receive timestamped image data and write it into a specific ReductStore bucket.

-Here's an explanation of how this method works:
+To store data, we need at least two parameters:

 - **Timestamp Parameter**: The `timestamp` argument ensures that each piece of data can be associated with the exact time it was captured.